walterwanderley/sqlite-http-cache/README.md

 ## SQLite Proxy Cache

 The sqlite-http-proxy is an HTTP proxy cache that can store data in multiple sqlite databases and query concurrently to get the faster response.
-The cache imlements the RFC9111 (except the vary header).
+The cache implements [RFC9111](https://www.rfc-editor.org/rfc/rfc9111.html) (except for the Vary header).

 1. Installation: